| Barnet: This was

 and engaged with the tuition process we have ever seen.
 Jazz Services have also

 called for an especially honourable mention in respect of jazz education activities.
+Stirling which must be one of the smallest education

 authorities in Britain had a multi-agency approach to provision with a heavy emphasis